iotaledger/susee-streams-poc/README.md

 ```bash
 cargo build --package management-console  # alternatively 'sensor' or "iota-bridge"
 ```
+All built applications are located in the `target/debug` or `target/release` subfolders of the workspace root folder.

 The *ESP32 Sensor* is not build if `cargo build` is started in the workspace root folder.
 The next section describes how to build it.